influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.10/introduction/getting_started.md

 When no timestamp is supplied for a point, InfluxDB assigns the local current timestamp when the point is ingested.
 That means your timestamp will be different.

-Let's try storing a different type of data -- sensor data.
+Let's try storing another type of data, with two fields in the same measurement:
-Enter the following data in the `Values` textbox:

 ```sql
 > INSERT temperature,machine=unit42,type=assembly external=25,internal=37
 >
 ```

-> **Note:** In this example we write two values in the `fields` section.
-Up to 255 different `fields` can be stored per `measurement`.

-All fields are returned on query:
+To return all fields and tags with a query, you can use the `*` operator:

 ```sql
 > SELECT * FROM temperature